black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Spreadsheet software typically uses = at the beginning of a cell to indicate a calculation should be used, and spreadsheet functions should be evaluated.

 Use the && operator to add a second condition to your if statement that also checks if the first character of value is =.

+# Step 33
+In order to run your spreadsheet functions, you need to be able to parse and evaluate the input string.
+This is a great time to use another function.

+Declare an evalFormula arrow function which takes the parameters x and cells.